0xneelo/usdc_token_perps/USDC vs Token based LPs.md

   H --> I[Residual Losses to USDC LPs]
 ```

-### 4.2 Vibecaps: Risk to SIM Stakers and Solver
+### 4.2 Vibecaps: Risk to SYMM Stakers and Solver

 For Vibecaps, the risk surface is different:

-- SIM providers (projects / whales) are already long SIM; staking SIM in Vibecaps primarily changes how their exposure manifests, not whether they are exposed.
+- SYMM providers (projects / whales) are already long SYMM; staking SYMM in Vibecaps primarily changes how their exposure manifests, not whether they are exposed.
-- Protocol or solver failure that hurts SIM value is correlated with the risk they already bear by holding SIM.
+- Protocol or solver failure that hurts SYMM value is correlated with the risk they already bear by holding SYMM.
 - Catastrophic IMP‑style bad debt in USDC is structurally absent; any residual short‑term hedging USDC is provided by the solver on a rolling basis rather than as a large, locked pool.

 The dominant risks are:

 - smart‑contract risk of the Vibecaps + Symmio stack,
 - market‑making error / risk for the solver,
-- oracle risk on SIM price feeds,
+- oracle risk on SYMM price feeds,
 - model risk in spreads and funding.

-For SIM stakers, we can define a required token‑denominated APR *r_V*, which will typically be much smaller than the USDC requirement *r_I*, because:
+For SYMM stakers, we can define a required token‑denominated APR *r_V*, which will typically be much smaller than the USDC requirement *r_I*, because:

-- The marginal risk of staking SIM vs simply holding SIM is relatively low.
+- The marginal risk of staking SYMM vs simply holding SYMM is relatively low.
-- The opportunity cost of SIM for the project/whale is not the same as opportunity cost of USDC for an external LP.
+- The opportunity cost of SYMM for the project/whale is not the same as opportunity cost of USDC for an external LP.

 A conservative band might be:

-**Required APR for SIM staking:** *r_V* ≈ 5%–10% (or even purely "strategic return" in form of deeper liquidity and price discovery, rather than explicit token APR).
+**Required APR for SYMM staking:** *r_V* ≈ 5%–10% (or even purely "strategic return" in form of deeper liquidity and price discovery, rather than explicit token APR).

 In your spreadsheet you encode this difference as a risk premium ratio: